WebDevStudios/constant-contact-forms/readme.txt

 You can add this to your active theme or custom plugin: `add_filter( 'constant_contact_include_custom_field_label', '__return_true' );`.
 Note: custom fields have a max length of 50 characters.
 Including the labels will subtract from the 50 character total available.

 #### Which account level access is needed to connect my WordPress account to Constant Contact?
-You will need to make the connection to Constant Contact using the credentials of the acccount owner.
+You will need to make the connection to Constant Contact using the credentials of the account owner.
 Campaign manager credentials will not have enough access.